For Multi-Family Lot Grading, more information can be found in Commercial and Multi-Family Lot Grading Guidelines.

 Lot grading standards for newer neighbourhoods developed in response to problems in older neighbourhoods.
 While the bylaw came into effect in 1997, the standards are enforced retroactively for all properties developed after 1989 where an approved Lot Grading Plan exists and all other areas prior to 1989 where no Approved Lot Grading Plan exists.

 Property owners are responsible for their own lot grading.
-Check our information about Lot Grading Guidelines, approval inspections, dispute resolution, Lot Grading Video page, and Flood Prevention Video page to ensure that you are taking the right steps to prevent flooding on your property.
+Check out the following information pages to ensure that you are taking the right steps to prevent flooding on your property.

 Drawings: Single-Family and Duplex

 Diagrams showing the lot grading requirements for residential single-family and duplex.

 Frequently asked questions about lot grading for residential properties in the City of Edmonton.

 Lot Grading Fees - Residential